bencooney/ninkasi/README.md

 robots for beer

 ## About
+This project has probably been abandoned.
+It's currently running on a system that works fine but not great, and the next version will most likely be started from scratch with new hardware.

 This is a npm project intended to be run on a raspberry-pi.
 It contains a number of tools for remote controlling utilities to aid in the automation of beer brewing.